 Onion Routing allows Cloudflare to serve your website’s content directly through the Tor network, without requiring exit nodes required.
 This improves Tor browsing as follows:

 - Tor users no longer will access your site via exit nodes, which can sometimes be compromised, and may snoop on user traffic.

 - Human Tor users and bots can be distinguished by our Onion services, such that CAPTCHA challenges are only served to malicious bot traffic.

-You can toggle this setting on or off in the Onion Routing panel of the Cloudflare dashboard Crypto app.
+You can toggle this setting on or off in the Onion Routing panel of the Cloudflare dashboard SSL/TLS app.